weiccc24/90s-handheld-game/README.md

 # Reactor Core: A 90s-Style Handheld Reflex Game ☢️

 Reactor Core is an embedded electronic handheld game inspired by 90s classics like Bop-It and Brain Warp.
-Built as a final project for [Insert Class Name], this device challenges players to stabilize a volatile nuclear reactor by physically manipulating the device in response to rapid-fire commands.
+Built as a final project for Sensors & Circuits at University of Washington, this device challenges players to stabilize a volatile nuclear reactor by physically manipulating the device in response to rapid-fire commands.

-*(A photo of the finished device.)*

 ---